TinySAM: Pushing the Envelope for Efficient Segment Anything Model

 \subsection{Overview of TinySAM}

-This paper proposes a framework to get an highly efficient SAM, as described in Figure~\ref{framework}.
-Firstly, we introduce a hard mining full-stage knowledge distillation specifically designed for SAM in Section~\ref{sec_distillation}.
-To further activate the distillation process, the proposed hard mask weighting and hard prompt sampling strategy are both utilized to mine the essential knowledge from the teacher network to the student network.
-Secondly, a post-training quantization method described in Section~\ref{method:quant} is adapted to promptable segmentation task and applied to the light-weight student network.
-Thirdly, a hierarchical everything inference mode described in \ref{sec:meth:ethinfer} is designed for segmenting anything task, which can avoid massive redundant computation only with negligible accuracy loss and speedup the inference time by $2\times$.
+This paper proposes a framework to get a highly efficient SAM, as described in Figure~\ref{framework}.
+Firstly, we introduce a hard mining full-stage knowledge distillation specifically designed for SAM.
+To further activate the distillation process, the proposed hard mask weighting and hard prompt sampling strategy are utilized to mine the essential knowledge from the teacher network to the student network.
+Secondly, a post-training quantization method is adapted to prompt-based segmentation task and applied to the lightweight student network.
+Thirdly, a hierarchical everything inference mode is designed for segmenting everything task, which can avoid massive redundant computation only with negligible accuracy loss and speedup the inference time by $2\times$.